Xor-ve-Otesi/ME461-Assignments/README.md

     It stores all other data types in the given list or tuple.

 The function returns 2 variables. sum value and the list that stores other data.

+## Assignment2 : Gnome-Mines Game with Media Pipe
+You can play Minesweeper game with your hand.
+When your hand reaches the circles, it means you want to make move to that direction.
+When you make your hand fist, it means you click.